Your Child's Asthma

 School-age.
 These children are more able to understand asthma.
 They should be taught about their medicines and how to stay away from their triggers.
 They should begin to watch their own symptoms.

 Teens.
-Often, teens resist taking long-term (chronic) medicines.
+Teens may resist taking long-term (chronic) medicines.
 They also don't like restrictions and don't want to be different.
 Involve teens in every part of asthma management.
 They should help with goal setting and help decide which medicines work best.
 An asthma care contract can be used.
 It should allow for teen self-care while allowing overall parental supervision.

 Having asthma doesn't mean having less fun than other teens.
-It is important for your teen to tell his or her friends about their triggers.
+It is important for your teen to tell their friends about their triggers.